flishhub/tr3n/README.md

 Whether you're chasing nostalgia or building your Python portfolio, Tr3n offers a sleek foundation for arcade-style experimentation.
 Contributions, forks, and feature ideas are welcome—this is a living project with plenty of room to grow.

 > Built by John Flisher.
+Co-designed by Paul Flisher.
 Modular by design.
 Fun by necessity.
 >
 > ## Version History 📜
 >